peterarsentev/code_quality_principles/README.md

 List of principles.
 -------------------

-1. Multiple return.
+1. Multiple return statements.

-All methods must have only one return.
+All methods must have only an one return statement.
 It should be at the end of method.

 Bad code.